APRIL is an annual festival of small press and independent publishing. It happens in Seattle.

 Reverse Fan Mail

-You can read about the 2013 Reverse Fan Mail authors here.
+You can read some older Reverse Fan Mails here.

 Here are some of the nice things folks have said about APRIL and APRIL-related shindigs in the past.